-Park staff uses all these techniques to communicate about the many aspects of wilderness: its preservation, the experiences it offers, and its benefits to society.
-Recognizing that the word wilderness means many things to many people, we strive to teach by example and to learn from others.
-When possible, we work to adjust the level, complexity, and type of information shared in order to reach audiences with different characteristics: age, familiarity with relevant concepts and topics, wilderness experience, goals, and interests.
-We offer different levels of participation and connection with wilderness.
+The parks' staff uses all these techniques to communicate about the many aspects of wilderness: its preservation, the experiences it offers, and its benefits to society.
+Recognizing that the word wilderness means many things to many people, the parks strive to teach by example and to learn from others.
+When possible, the parks work to adjust the level, complexity, and type of information shared in order to reach audiences with different characteristics: age, familiarity with relevant concepts and topics, wilderness experience, goals, and interests.
+The parks offer different levels of participation and connection with wilderness.

 This strategy was developed in 2014 in support of the parks Wilderness Stewardship Plan.
-It is designed to support ongoing efforts to improve, update, and develop new ways to connect with the public about wilderness.
+It is designed to support ongoing efforts to improve, update, and develop new ways to connect with the public about wilderness, and to expand the demographics of the audiences with whom the parks connect regarding wilderness.
 It is a flexible document, open to revision through trial and error, evaluation, and changing techniques, conditions, or priorities.